gleisonsdm/Kuifje-Documentation/Chapter 05/Comparison.md

 ## Greater Than

-Compares two integers, or distributions, and report the result.
+Compare two integers, or distributions, and report the result.

 #